perumallaks/ExaCorona/readme.md

 # Repository Structure

-- `sim` : Contains the simulator proper
+- `sim` : Contains the simulated dataset generator proper

-    - `sim/src` : Contains the simulator proper
+    - `sim/src` : Contains the simulated dataset generator proper
         - `exacorona.cpp` : Contains the discrete event model of virus spread
-        - `musik` : Contains the parallel discrete event simulation engine `musik`
+        - `musik` : Contains the parallel discrete event engine `musik`

-    - `sim/bin` : The simulator executable `exacorona` will be here upon compilation
+    - `sim/bin` : The executable `exacorona` will be here upon compilation

 - `data` : Houses the scenarios, each a sub-directory of its own